 Minimizes Serious Falls

-This is the percent of residents that have had a major fall.
-Falls leading to severe injuries are considered by many experts to be a measure of the quality of nursing care at a nursing home.
-Falls leading to injury are often the result of lower quality nursing care.
+This tells you the percentage of residents that suffered from a major fall.
+Falls resulting in serious injury are considered by many experts to be an indicator of nursing care at a nursing home.
+Major falls are often caused by lower quality nursing care.

 Minimizes Urinary Tract Infections